ooni/probe-cli/internal/enginenetx/DESIGN.md

 | userPolicy | --> | statsPolicy | --> | bridgePolicy | --> | dnsPolicy |
 +------------+     +-------------+     +--------------+     +-----------+
 ```

+**Diagram 1** Sequence of policies constructed when not using a proxy.

 Policies are described in detail in subsequent sections.
 On a high-level, here's what each does: